AlbanVIDAL/bash-ansible-dynamic-inventory-dns/README.md

     ansible-playbook ping.yml
     ```

-# Complet usage - Step by step :
+# Complete usage - Step by step :

 1. Create a directory in your ansible working dir, for example « mkdir inventory »
 2. Create a file named « ansible.cfg » in your ansible working dir, content below: